Who originally owned Hollywood?

 The Birth of Hollywood

 Hollywood, a neighborhood located in Los Angeles, California, was originally established as a small agricultural community in the late 19th century.
 It was founded Harvey and Daeida Wilcox, who purchased a 120-acre ranch in 1887 with dreams of creating a utopian community.
-They named their new settlement “Hollywood” after the holly bushes that adorned their property.
+They named their new settlement “Hollywood” after the estate of a friend in Chicago.

 The Rise of the Entertainment Industry